nicolaiort/stonx-backend/README.md

 ## Supported assets
 > Warning: We currently save your bitpanda api keys in plaintext in our DB

-* Bitpanda Wallets (Needs a bitpanda api token that can read your assets)
+* Bitpanda Wallets (Needs a bitpanda api token that can read your assets - scope "Guthaben")
-* Bitpanda Indices (Needs a bitpanda api token that can read your assets)
+* Bitpanda Indices (Needs a bitpanda api token that can read your assets - scope "Guthaben")
 * ETH Wallets (Only needs the public key/address)
 * BTC Wallets (Only needs the public key/address)
 * DOGE Wallets (Only needs the public key/address)